wozitech/equalExperts/README.md

 * From: Warren Ayling @ WOZiTech Limited

 # Goals
-* Implement an End Point which can return the exchange rate from Euro to Dollars
+* [Done] Implement an End Point which can return the exchange rate from Euro to Dollars
-* Extend your solution to convert US dollars to British Pounds
+* [Done] Extend your solution to convert US dollars to British Pounds
 * Extend your solution to convert Euro to British Pounds
 * Extend your solution to add 13.12 Euro to 99 British Pounds and return 185.64 CAD